Being busy and the cult of busyness

 - Be realistic about what you can achieve.
 I take on too much and then feel overwhelmed by everything I need to do.

 - Set boundaries.
-For the first time in a long time, I articulated that I needed a day to myself and not just to carry out a series of errands.
+For the first time in a long time, I articulated that I needed a day to myself.
+I used that day to do things I enjoy and not just to carry out a series of errands.
 I now recognise it’s something I need to do on a more regular basis.

 - Start saying no. I have a tendency to say yes to things without really thinking it through.
 I’m trying to learn that sometimes it’s ok to say no.